 Bangkok’s Chinatown is a fascinating, contradictory and endlessly fun part of this teeming megalopolis, and one that many travellers tend to overlook.
 Get all the information you need about exploring this part of Thailand’s capital city here.

-Bangkok is a huge,teeming pulsating metropolis with so many things to see and do, in many ways it is hardly surprising that even with so much tourism in the city there are parts that few travellers still visit.
+Bangkok is a huge,teeming pulsating metropolis with so many things to see and do, and has been a popular hub for backpackers for decades now.
+Despite this popularity in many ways Bangkok is such a vast city it is hardly surprising that even with so much tourism in the city there are parts that few travellers still visit.

 Chinatown – known locally as Yaowarat – is a truly unique and distinctive part of Bangkok, and is definitely one of those rare and hidden parts of the city where you can still go to escape large parts of the tourist hordes, not entirely, but still.